Symmetries of complex flat manifolds: Basic diagram

 Let $\Gamma$ be a Bieberbach group which fits into the short exact sequence \eqref{eq:ses}.
 Let $\GL(L)$ be the group of those real matrices which define automorphisms of $L$:

 In other words, $\GL(L)=B \GL(n,\Z) B^{-1}$, where $B \in \GL(n,\R)$ is a matrix whose columns form a basis of $L$.
 Let $N(G)$ be the normalizer of $G$ in the group $\GL(L)$:

 Note that we have identified $G$ with its image $\varphi(G) \subset \GL(L)$.
-Let $N_\alpha$ denotes the stabilizer of $\alpha \in H^2(G,L)$ -- which corresponds to the extension \eqref{eq:ses} -- under the action $*$ which is induced from the action on cocycles as follows:
+Let $N_\alpha$ denote the stabilizer of $\alpha \in H^2(G,L)$ -- which corresponds to the extension \eqref{eq:ses} -- under the action $*$ which is induced from the action on cocycles as follows: